 12.8.1 These requirements of publication are in addition to any other procedures that may be adopted by the Town to notify prospective bidders that bids will be received including but not limited to posting on the Town web site.

-12.8.2 Bidder Lists: The CPO shall send copies of the notice or IFB involving the expenditure of more than $30,000 to those businesses which have which have signified in writing an interest in submitting bids for particular categories of items of tangible personal property, construction and services and which have paid any required fees (Section 13-1-104B NMSA 1978).
-For purposes of this policy, an annual fee of $25.00 will place a business on the registration list.
+12.8.2 Bidder Lists: The CPO shall send copies of the notice of IFB involving the expenditure of more than $30,000 to those businesses which have signified in writing an interest in submitting bids for particular categories of items of tangible personal property, construction and services and which have paid any required fees (Section 13-1-104B NMSA 1978).

-12.8.3 Public Availability: A copy of the IFB shall be made available for public inspection at the Purchasing Office and the consultant, if applicable.
+12.8.3 Public Availability: A copy of the IFB shall be made available for public inspection at the Purchasing Office.

 12.9 Pre-Bid Conferences: Pre-bid conferences may be conducted to explain the procurement requirements.
 They shall be announced to all prospective bidders known to have received the IFB.
 The conference should be held long enough after the IFB has been issued to allow the bidders to become familiar with it, but sufficiently before the bid opening to allow consideration of the conference results in preparing their bids.
 Nothing stated at the pre-bid conference shall change the IFB unless a change is made by written amendment as provided in this policy.